xyniu1/VideoGPT/README.md

 * `--resolution 128`: spatial resolution to train on
 * `--sequence_length 16`: temporal resolution, or video clip length

-## Using Pretrained VideoGPTs
-There are two available pre-trained VideoGPT models
-* `bair_gpt`: single frame-conditional BAIR model using discrete encodings from `bair_stride4x2x2` VQ-VAE
-* `ucf101_uncond_gpt`: unconditional UCF101 model using discrete encodings from `ucf101_stride4x4x4` VQ-VAE
-Note that both pre-trained models use sparse attention.
-For purposes of fine-tuning, you will need to install sparse attention, however, sampling does not required sparse attention to be installed.

 ## Training VideoGPT
-You can download a pretrained VQ-VAE, or train your own.
-Afterwards, use the `scripts/train_videogpt.py` script to train an VideoGPT model for sampling.
+Use the `scripts/train_videogpt.py` script to train an VideoGPT model for sampling.
 Execute `python scripts/train_videogpt.py -h` for information on all available training settings.
 A subset of more relevant settings are listed below, along with default values.
 ### VideoGPT Specific Settings
-* `--vqvae kinetics_stride4x4x4`: path to a vqvae checkpoint file, OR a pretrained model name to download.
-Available pretrained models are: `bair_stride4x2x2`, `ucf101_stride4x4x4`, `kinetics_stride4x4x4`, `kinetics_stride2x4x4`.
-BAIR was trained on 64 x 64 videos, and the rest on 128 x 128 videos
+* `--vqvae kinetics_stride4x4x4`: path to a vqvae checkpoint file
 * `--n_cond_frames 0`: number of frames to condition on. `0` represents a non-frame conditioned model
 * `--class_cond`: trains a class conditional model if activated
 * `--hidden_dim 576`: number of transformer hidden features